Kathleen Zelman: Biography

 In addition to weekly features on WebMD and United Healthcare, Zelman has contributed to Atlanta Journal-Constitution, Times Picayune, Sports Life Magazine, Nutrition Today, Nutrients, and eatright.org and Food & Nutrition Magazine (both of the Academy of Nutrition and Dietetics), along with numerous other nutrition industry publications.
-She has also made hundreds of print and television appearances including CNN, Good Morning America, NBC Nightly News, Wall St. Journal and New York Times.
+She has made print and television appearances including CNN, Good Morning America, NBC Nightly News, Wall St. Journal and New York Times.